VermeilChan/MetalSlugFontRebornLinux/README.md

 Before you begin the installation process, ensure that you have the following prerequisites:

-- A Linux-based operating system (e.g., Debian, Ubuntu, Fedora, or Arch)
+- A Linux-based operating system (e.g., Debian, Ubuntu, Fedora, OpenSUSE Tumbleweed, or Arch).
-- Internet connectivity to download the necessary files
-- Basic knowledge of running commands in a terminal
+- Basic knowledge of running commands in a terminal (Optional).

 ## Installation Steps